Goitre | tenga

 Print this page

-The thyroid gland is found in the lower front of your neck.
-It produces thyroid hormones, which are secreted into your blood and then carried throughout your body.
-Thyroid hormone is important because it helps your body use energy, stay warm and keep your brain, heart, muscles and other organs working as they should.
+Your thyroid gland is in the lower front of your neck.
+It makes thyroid hormone, which is released into your blood and then carried all over your body.
+Thyroid hormone helps your body stay warm and keeps your brain, heart, and other organs working at the right speed.
+It’s shaped like a butterfly, with one lobe on either side of your windpipe.
+When it's normal sized you can’t see it or feel it.

-Iodine deficiency Iodine is needed for your body to produce thyroid hormone.
-A lack of iodine in your diet can sometimes cause your thyroid gland to enlarge Iodine deficiency is uncommon in Aotearoa New Zealand, where iodine is routinely added to table salt and other foods such as bread.
+• Iodine deficiency: Iodine is needed for your body to make thyroid hormones.
+Not enough iodine in your diet can sometimes cause your thyroid gland to enlarge.
+Iodine deficiency is uncommon in Aotearoa New Zealand, because iodine is routinely added to table salt and other foods such as bread.

-Graves' disease Graves' disease is an autoimmune disease.
-Your immune system attacks your thyroid gland, causing it to produce too much thyroid hormone.
+• Graves' disease: Graves' disease is an autoimmune disease.
+Your immune system attacks your thyroid gland, causing it to make too much thyroid hormone.
 This may result in an enlarged thyroid gland.

-Hashimoto's disease Hashimoto's disease is an autoimmune disease.
-Your immune system attacks your thyroid gland, causing it to make less thyroid hormone.
+• Hashimoto's disease: Hashimoto's disease is an autoimmune disease where your immune system attacks your thyroid gland, causing it to make less thyroid hormone.

-Multinodular goitre With Multinodular goitre, a few solid or fluid-filled lumps called nodules develop in both sides of your thyroid gland.
+• Multinodular goitre: Solid or fluid-filled lumps called nodules develop in your thyroid gland.
 This results in enlargement of the gland.
 Read more about thyroid nodules.

 • a tight feeling in your throat or neck